Q: What microphone do you recommend for use with VO auditions at home?

 Depending upon how involved your at-home setup is, your microphone choices will change.
-Let’s take a look at various options, beginning with the least expensive, best quality USB microphone choice.
+Let’s look at the least expensive, best quality USB microphone choice.

 You can use any sound software with this microphone (except for ProTools, whose hardware usually requires a standard, XLR-connected studio mic) – I suggest Audacity for a lightweight, fast and agile piece of software.
 Get more details on the VO Software page.

-Click here for Amazon’s best price on The Audio-Technica AT2020 USB Microphone.
+Click here for Amazon’s best price on The Audio-Technica AT2020 USB Plus (+) Microphone.